 OKX Lists TRXUSD Expiry Perps (X-Perp), Offering Mifid-Compliant Derivative Access To TRX

-Geneva, Switzerland--(Newsfile Corp. - June 1, 2026) - TRON DAO, the community-governed DAO dedicated to accelerating the decentralization of the internet through blockchain technology and decentralized applications (dApps), today announced the listing of TRXUSD Expiry Perpetuals (X-Perps) on OKX Europe Markets Ltd. ("OKX Europe"), expanding regulated access to TRX across the European Economic Area (EEA).
+GENEVA, June 01, 2026 (GLOBE NEWSWIRE) -- TRON DAO, the community-governed DAO dedicated to accelerating the decentralization of the internet through blockchain technology and decentralized applications (dApps), today announced the listing of TRXUSD Expiry Perpetuals (X-Perps) on OKX Europe Markets Ltd. ("OKX Europe"), expanding regulated access to TRX across the European Economic Area (EEA).

 TRX is the native utility token of the TRON blockchain, one of the world's largest public blockchain networks by user activity and stablecoin settlement volume.
 The network supports a broad range of blockchain-based financial applications, including payments, stablecoins, decentralized finance (DeFi), and digital asset settlement.
 USDT on TRON (TRC20) remains one of the most widely used stablecoins globally.